 The typical asking rate per listing is in the $50's per square foot per year.
-The Seaport District submarket is going through a an increase in rates.
-In the last 3 months, the median rate rose $51 per sqft per year.
+The Seaport District submarket is experiencing a an increase in rates.
+In the last 3 months, the median rate went up $51 per sqft per year.

-Compared to the rest of the Greater Boston market, the Seaport District submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Greater Boston market, the Seaport District submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 0 listings have been listed, which means office spaces are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About Inf% of the office spaces in the Seaport District are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 0 listings have been made available, which means new listings are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About Inf% of the office spaces in the Seaport District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 6,150 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this region are around 8 floors.
+Most buildings in this area are close to 8 floors.
 Most buildings in this market were built in 1919 and are Class A.

-Utilities is the dominant industry in this market.
+Utilities is the dominant industry in this region.
 Commute by taxi is the most popular way to get to work amongst Seaport District folk.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.